 No sequence in the film encompasses it all like when the Spartans meet the Persians in a battle for the first time.
 Synder’s abrasive and bold engineering approach comes to the fore.
 In this sequence, he unsheathes new techniques and makes famous others.
 I envy the deep dark shadow of contrast that exists between Gerard Butler’s Leonitis and his helmet.
 The white of his eyes pops as he barks words of terror at the incoming horde.
 This effect is achieved by a few methods, bleach bypass, and contrast crushing.
 To emulate the graphics of the book.
 Jim Bissell, the film’s production designer said so himself, “We take all the digital information in the film and we compress it.
 The contrast lines where the blocks feather into the mid-range are very smooth like Frank’s drawings.”

 This look has come to define Zack Snyder’s work.
 “Give them nothing, take from them, everything.”
 The line itself isn’t fluid but Butler’s confident delivery makes it so.
-Then comes the king’s oner.
-For a time every action director fell in love with speed ramping, the fast to slow, slow to fast effect created by manipulating the frame rate in a single shot.
+Then comes the king’s one.
+For a time every action director fell in love with speed ramping, the fast-to-slow, slow-to-fast effect created by manipulating the frame rate in a single shot.
 Not realizing what makes this moment extremely effective, is its smooth but aggressive snap zooms in and out compositions, dance-like choreography, and revolving sound effects.
 Oiled muscles vibrate on impact and large cartoon-like blood splashes omnidirectionally.
 The whole experience is euphorically cinematic.
 It’s pure inspiration and one of the most famous shots of that decade.
 A style that would come to have garnered huge praise and still deserves so now, it holds up.

 Watchmen: Deconstruction of Man